eliabieri/wg_display/project_report.md

 ## Results

+### Outcome

+The project was a big success for me.
+It yielded a V1.0 release that provides a good foundation for future extensions and improvements.

+### User feedback

+The feedback I received from the users (my roommates) was very positive.
+They especially liked the fact that they can now configure the display on their own.
+Just having to open a simple URL in the browser was intuitive for everyone.

+Since the size of the widget collection is the most important factor for the usefulness of the display, I already received some requests for new widgets.
+Having a well-structured project gives me a lot of motivation to satisfy these requests and develop many more widgets.

+### Reception on GitHub

+I wrote a short post that links to the GitHub project for my various social media channels.
+This resulted in some traffic from people I both know and don't know, resulting in 17 stars as of writing this.
+My hope is that growing the widget collection, implementing additional features and further simplifying the deployment process will hopefully result in other people contributing to the project.

+### Difficulties

 TODO

 <div class="page"/>

-## Future extensions
+## Future ideas

 The current state of the project provides a good foundation for future extensions.
-Several features were not implemented due to time constraints but would greatly improve the user experience.
+Several features and ideas were not implemented due to time constraints but would greatly improve the user experience.

 - **Adding more widgets**
   Currently, only a few widgets are implemented.